kaankarakose/kaankarakose.github.io/_pages/about.md

 Hey there 👋

 I help computers understand how humans interact with objects.
-As an AI Researcher at ELTE NIPG, I'm studying hand-object interaction by analyzing 2D RGB video frames to detect when objects are being manipulated.
+As an AI Researcher at ELTE NIPG, I'm studying hand-object interaction by analyzing video frames to detect when objects are being manipulated.